 7. Takeout sauce packets

 I admit it: When we get takeout, I occasionally stash unused packets of ketchup, hot sauce or soy sauce in a kitchen drawer.
-Cleaning the kitchen out to be remodeled reminded me that I’m not going to do this anymore.
+Cleaning the kitchen out to be remodeled reminded me that I needed to kick the habit.

 Yes, takeout sauce packets are free, but they’re awkward to store and can get sticky, and I have bottles of these condiments already.